DarynaBb/Libft/README.md

 `s`: The string to be split.
 `c`: The delimiter character.
 Returns the array of new strings resulting from the split.
 NULL if the allocation fails.

+**itoa**
+Allocates (with malloc(3)) and returns a string representing the integer received as an argument.
+Negative numbers must be handled.
+`n`: the integer to convert.
+The string representing the integer.
+NULL if the allocation fails.